All Blogs

 Surveyors, usually from the state health department, arrive unannounced and assess previous survey results and complaint investigations.

-They'll review your nursing home's performance in different areas.
+The survey team determines your nursing home's performance in different areas.
 This includes observing staff interactions with residents, checking medical records, inspecting the facility, and identifying risks to resident health.

 Surveyors also interview residents and family members to gather feedback on the quality of care provided by your nursing home.